GPUOpen-Archive/Anvil/README.md

 is going to provide interface-level support for any extensions we may decide to release in the future.

-As such, it should (and has been verified to) work on any Windows Vulkan implementation and on AMDGPU-PRO Vulkan implementation on Linux.
+As such, it should (and has been verified to) work on any Linux/Windows Vulkan implementation.

 What can it do?
 ------